Rural Roads Assistance

 - Repairing creek crossings and improving road surface drainage.
 Working closely with landowners, funders and other stakeholders, the RCD has completed these types of projects – from planning, design and permitting, through construction – in multiple watersheds in coastal San Mateo County, including Pescadero, Pilarcitos and Gazos Creeks.
 The RCD’s current efforts are focused on a very large, failing crossing along Old Haul Road in Pescadero Creek County Park.
 Learn more about the Dark Gulch Project (under construction in Summer 2020).

 - Assistance with TMDL (Total Maximum Daily Load) compliance.
-For Pescadero-Butano Watershed, a sediment TMDL regulation has been established by the Regional Water Quality Control Board (RWQCB).
+For Pescadero-Butano Watershed, a sediment TMDL regulation has been established by the Regional Water Quality Control Board (Regional Board).
 It requires landowners of properties above a certain size threshold to inventory and report sediment sources, prioritize best management practices (BMPs) to address these, and adopt a plan and schedule for implementation.
-The RCD is working with the RWQCB staff to establish an efficient, clear path forward for landowners to voluntarily comply with the new requirements, and avoid overwhelming and unnecessary costs and time burdens.
+The RCD worked with the Regional Board staff to establish an efficient, clear path forward for landowners to voluntarily comply with the new requirements and avoid overwhelming and unnecessary costs and time burdens.
+Learn more about this TMDL technical assistance.

 - Resources Legacy Fund